Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

         [ 0 0 1   0 0 0 0 0 0 0 ]  (128) ← The index's eighth point
            ⬑ Zeros are introduced proportionally with each halving

-This is pretty obvious - we are simply halving the target index's limit by one power of two less with each iteration.
-That being said, if you consider the first three bits to be a _pattern_ and the remaining bits to be zero, a formula arises -
+This is pretty obvious - we are simply halving the target index to the next smaller power of two with each iteration.
+That being said, if you consider the first three bits to be a diminishment _bit pattern_ and the remaining bits to be zero, a summable formula arises -

     𝑛 = The target bit width
-    ℓ = The pattern index's limit
-    𝑖 = The pattern interval value
+    ℓ = The diminishment pattern index's limit 𝑖 = The diminishment interval

-    𝑥 = ⌊(2ⁿ/ℓ) * 𝑖⌋
+    𝑥 = ⌊ ( 2ⁿ / ℓ ) * 𝑖 ⌋

     let 𝑛 = 7